 A moderate concentration of Vitamin C (L-Ascorbic acid) – 10%

-I don’t know the reason for which Skinceuticals opted to have only 10% concentration of vitamin C in their product, but I wish it were higher.
+I don’t know the reason for which SkinCeuticals opted to have only 10% concentration of vitamin C in their product, but I wish it were higher.

-That being said, having a lower amount of Vitamin C might be indicative of a better-formulated serum which enables the vitamin C to penetrate better and deeper into the dermis for its corrective effect.
+That being said, having a lower amount of Vitamin C might be indicative of a better-formulated serum which enables vitamin C to penetrate better and deeper into the dermis for its corrective effect.

 High concentration of phloretin – 2%

 Phloretin is an antioxidant which is found in apple skin.
 Since a few years ago, phloretin has been included in many popular skin serums because it improves the effectiveness of vitamin C and improves photoprotection against UV rays.
 It does this by blocking inflammation, reducing sunburn cell formation, and reducing the formation of thymine dymer’s (an indication of DNA damage).

 Researchers also noted that enzymes which degrade collagen and elastin were decreased by the use of phloretin, and they also noted a decrease in the P53 protein, which means a reduction in cell death.
 See the results of the clinical study on CF Phloretin here.